topcoder-platform/community-app/docs/code-splitting.md

 **P.S.:** At the moment, only JS code-splitting is supported.
 Support for CSS code-splitting will be implemented soon.

+**P.P.S.:** Current solution may look a bit ugly due to large amount of boilerplate code necessary to process client- and server-side imports in a correct way.
+The amount of such boilerplate code can be radically decreased if we write our own small Babel plugin, which will take care about these imports in the way we need.

 ### How To Do The Code-Splitting

 We use `react-router` for routing inside the app.
 A trivial router with just one route looks like: